Ravenbrook/mps/procedure/review.rst

 - Tell someone.
 [Who and how?
 RB 2023-01-28]

-_`.exit.pass`: Otherwise, the revised change passes review and can be used.
+_`.exit.pass`: Otherwise, the revised change passes review and MAY be used.

 - Record this result, like::